-The Trustees have in place signed agreements with each of the Closed Fund's advisers.
-These provide details of the specific arrangements agreed by the Trustees with each party.
+The Trustee has in place signed agreements with each of the Closed Fund's advisers.
+These provide details of the specific arrangements agreed by the Trustee with each party.

 The pooled funds are governed by a prospectus, setting out the terms for investors.